Adapted from Bedsider.org

 Ease to Get: Drug stores, clinics, supermarkets, and even some bars and clubs.

 Cost: About $1 per condom or free at lots of clinics and bars.
 Read more about the cost of an external condom.

-An internal (a.k.a. female) condom is a pouch you insert into your vagina.
-It's not the prettiest thing in the world (it looks a bit like a floppy, clear elephant trunk) but it is a method that gives you lots of control.
-Internal condoms work the same way that condoms do, except that you wear one on the inside instead of sticking it on a penis.
-They keep sperm inside the condom and out of your vagina.
+An internal (a.k.a. female) condom is a pouch you insert into the vagina.
+It's not the prettiest thing in the world (it looks a bit like a floppy, clear elephant trunk) but it is a method that gives the user lots of control.
+Internal condoms work the same way that condoms do, except that it is worn on the inside instead of sticking it on a penis or toy.
+They keep sperm inside the condom and out of the vagina.